Tetracycline

 Medical Uses

-Tetracycline is a versatile antibiotic prescribed for a diverse array of bacterial infections.
-Its broad spectrum of activity makes it suitable for treating conditions that might not respond to narrower-spectrum antibiotics.
-Some of its most common medical uses include:
+Tetracycline is renowned for its versatility and is prescribed for a wide array of bacterial infections.
+Its broad spectrum of activity makes it suitable for treating conditions affecting various body systems.
+Some of its primary medical uses include:

-- Respiratory Tract Infections: Such as atypical pneumonia caused by Mycoplasma pneumoniae or Chlamydia pneumoniae, and bronchitis.
+• Respiratory Tract Infections: Including bronchitis and pneumonia caused by susceptible organisms like Mycoplasma pneumoniae and Chlamydophila pneumoniae.

-- Rickettsial Infections: Such as Rocky Mountain spotted fever, typhus, and Q fever.
+• Rickettsial Infections: Including Rocky Mountain spotted fever, typhus, and Q fever.

-- Cholera: Used to shorten the duration and severity of the disease.
+• Cholera: Used to reduce the duration and severity of cholera.

 Dosage